MISYUSENI18/Nigeria-Railway-Data-Cleaning-Project/README.md

 The Nigerian Railway maintenance dataset from Kaggle was cluttered with inconsistent formatting, missing values, and various data quality issues that made it unsuitable for meaningful analysis.
 This project focused on cleaning and standardizing the dataset to ensure data integrity and usability for future reporting and insights.

 ### Dataset & Tools
-Dataset: Nigerian Railway Maintenance Data (Kaggle)
+Dataset: Nigerian Railway Maintenance Data (https://docs.google.com/spreadsheets/d/1LxQ_HrQHeTLoXjCze0R_rnFSPHm7NZ8Q/edit?usp=drive_link&ouid=114765443762891391545&rtpof=true&sd=true)

 ### Tools Used: Microsoft Excel
 ### Key Columns: Date, Make/Model, Item Description, Assigned To, Service KM, Workshop Name, Invoice No., Amount (NGN)